 - other subjective factors.

-When courts are faced with lawsuits stemming from surveillance in the workplace, in addition to considering all applicable laws, the courts will weigh the expectation of privacy the employees have against the legitimate business interest the employer claims.
+In general, employers may search for data stored on computers, devices, or networks that belong to the employer.
+Employers may also search for desks, lockers, and the like for company property.
+However, when courts are faced with lawsuits stemming from surveillance in the workplace, in addition to considering all applicable laws, the courts will weigh the expectation of privacy the employees have against the legitimate business interest the employer claims.
 The more personal an item is, the more likely the courts will find the employee had a reasonable expectation of privacy.
-This means an employee in SC would have fewer expectations of privacy for items stored in an unlocked desk drawer than those stored in a purse which was in a locker secured by a lock the employee provided for herself.
+This means an employee in SC likely would have fewer expectations of privacy for items stored in an unlocked desk drawer than those stored in a purse which was in a locker secured by a lock the employee provided for herself.
+In addition, the courts will consider employer policies that may limit employees’ expectation of privacy.

 Conducting Lawful Searches of Employees in South Carolina